 “Com’n in Scott.
 You won’t get grounded.”

 We take the back stairs to my room.
-He can’t sit down, until I finally make him sit in my window.
+He cannot sit down, until I finally make him sit in my window.
 I get behind him, holding him in my arms.
 He leans his head against me, shudders, and relaxes.

 “I’d forgotten how good this feels.”